Exploratory-Data-Analyses/greenhouse-gas-emission-analysis/README.md

 # Future Enhancements
-Data for conditions such as Temperature, Deforestation amongst others that contribute to climate can be studied and their impact analysed to guage the impact on climate and the effects on living organism.
+Data for conditions such as Temperature, Deforestation amongst others that contribute to climate can be studied and their impact analysed to guage the impact on climate change and the effects on living organism.